helderdaniel/sse/README.md

 # sse
-Simple surface engine for 2D games built on pygame
+Simple surface engine for 2D games built for Python.

-This is not an exhaustive game engine, it is a very simple engine to illustrate how a game engine can be built.
+This is not an exhaustive game engine, it is a very simple engine aimed at 2D game development.
 The samples have some examples on 2D simple games built with this engine.

 It is built on [pygame](https://www.pygame.org), a ["set of Python modules designed for writing video games"](https://www.pygame.org/wiki/about).